eminorhan/robust-vision/README.md

 # Improving the robustness of ImageNet classifiers with an episodic memory and a shape bias
 The code here can be used to reproduce the results reported in the following paper:

+Orhan AE, Lake BM (2019) Improving the robustness of ImageNet classifiers using elements of human visual cognition. arxiv:???

 ## Requirements
 * Keras >= 2.2.4
 * scikit-learn >= 0.20.3